 3. Rear Naked Chokehold

 My dad taught me the rear naked chokehold when I was little, and it paid dividends in all of those playground wrestling matches that I got into as a kid.
 The rear naked chokehold originates from Brazilian Jiu-Jitsu, which they call the gentle art, because you can completely control someone without hurting them.
 Brazilian Jiu-Jitsu is a martial art and combat sport based on ground fighting and submission holds.
-It focuses on the skill of taking an opponent to the ground, controlling one's opponent, gaining a dominant position, and using a number of techniques to force them into submission via joint locks or chokeholds.
+It focuses on the skill of taking an opponent to the ground, controlling one's opponent, gaining a dominant position, and using a number of self-defense techniques and other fighting moves to force them into submission via joint locks or chokeholds.
 I highly recommend that everyone learns the basics of grappling because most fights end up on the ground.

 4. Palm Strikes and Tiger Claws

 As I said earlier, punching someone in the face with your fist is not optimal.
 You will more than likely break your hand.
 But, striking someone with the palm of your hand or scratching them across the face (also known as a tiger claw) might be effective enough to fend off an attacker.
-You can learn these techniques in Kung Fu, Krav Maga, or Karate.
+You can learn these self-defense techniques in Kung Fu, Krav Maga, or Karate.

 The best way to protect yourself from a fight is by avoiding the situation altogether.
 That means having enough social awareness to prevent chaos, or knowing how to diffuse a potential physical altercation with words.
 But that doesn’t always work.
 Sometimes, you just need to run away--put your ego aside and get the heck out of the situation.
 The best way to do this is to stay in shape and always look over your shoulder when you walk down the street.
 Awareness is key, wherever you are.